ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sai.md

 #### Notes

-Watch out for this common trouble area when implementing this API.
-You should consider a transceiver supporting asynchronous rx/tx as 2 different peripherals:
+When implementing this API, consider a transceiver supporting asynchronous rx/tx as 2 different peripherals:

    - One read-only.
    - One write-only.